DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 Now we have Python, I'll explain the lines which occur in the `run` step:
 * Let's use pip to install a virtual environment using the `requirements.txt` file in the repo.
-* Then we'll go into the `Decorators_Dataclasses_IDEs` folder, which is the place with the notebook file we wish to convert.
+* Then we'll go into the `decorators-dataclasses-ides` folder, which is the place with the notebook file we wish to convert.
 * Then we use the `jupyter nbconvert` command to convert the notebook to `.html` slides.
-This converts `Decorators_Dataclasses_IDEs.ipynb` to `Decorators_Dataclasses_IDEs.html`
+This converts `decorators-dataclasses-ides.ipynb` to `decorators-dataclasses-ides.html`
 * In order to have these `.html` slides picked up by Github Pages it needs to be called `index.html`
 * So the last line changes the name to `index.html` using the `mv` option, the `-f` overwrites any existing `index.html` which may exist.